 @a user variable has been lost with the

 connection, and after the reconnection it is undefined.
 If it

 an error if the connection has been lost, you can start the

 mysql client with the

-For more information about auto-reconnect and its effect on state information when a reconnection occurs, see Section 23.8.16, “Controlling Automatic Reconnection Behavior”.
+For more information about auto-reconnect and its effect on state information when a reconnection occurs, see Section 23.8.20, “C API Automatic Reconnection Control”.